-Causes Spasticity After TBI
+Causes of Spasticity After TBI

-Symptoms of Spasticity
+Signs and Symptoms of Spasticity

 Spasticity after TBI primarily causes muscle stiffness.
-If the spasticity persists, the muscle fibers can permanently shorten, leading to contractures and loss of mobility.
+If the spasticity persists, the muscle can permanently shorten, leading to contractures and loss of mobility.

-Other symptoms of spasticity can include:
+Other signs of spasticity can include:

 - Muscle spasms